zero-one-group/fxl.js/README.md

 Copyright 2021 Zero One Group.

-fxl is licensed under Apache License v2.0.
+_fxl.js_ is licensed under Apache License v2.0.
+It means that "users can do (nearly) anything they want with the code, with very few exceptions".
+See [here](https://fossa.com/blog/open-source-licenses-101-apache-license-2-0/) for more information.